Partial Identification of Causal Effects Using Proxy Variables: Conclusion

 \section{Conclusion}

 For point identification of causal effects, proximal causal inference requires identification of certain nuisance functions called bridge functions using proxy variables that are sufficiently relevant to the unmeasured confounder, formalized as a completeness condition.
 However, completeness is not testable, and although a bridge function may exist, lack of completeness may severely limit prospects for identification of a bridge function and thus a causal effect; therefore, restricting the application of the framework.
 In this work, we proposed partial identification methods that do not require completeness and obviate the need for identification of a bridge function, i.e., we established that proxies can be leveraged to obtain bounds on the causal effect even if available information does not suffice to identify a bridge function.
 We further established analogous results for mediation analysis when the mediator is unobserved.
-Since our bounds are non-smooth functionals of the observed data distribution, in the context of inference, we proposed the use of a smooth approximation of our bounds.
+Since our bounds are non-smooth functionals of the observed data distribution, for inference we proposed smooth lower and upper approximations and derived their efficient influence functions for both conditional and marginal potential outcome means.
+These results provide the basis for one-step estimators and analytic variance formulas, in addition to bootstrap inference for regular plug-in estimators.
 We provided detailed simulation results to demonstrate the performance of our proposed methods.
 Specifically, we observed that the $Z$-based method in many settings provide very informative bounds on the causal effect.
 We also demonstrated the application of our proposed method to the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatments (SUPPORT) to evaluation of the effectiveness of right heart catheterization in the intensive care unit of critically ill patients.
 Our results were consistent with the previous findings in the literature on this dataset.

 ~